enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 - Number and complexity of entities in the schema
 - Complexity of logic in the event handlers, including loading and updating of existing entities

 Different indexers may excel under different scenarios, making them more suitable for specific use cases.
+We encourage our users to suggest new ideas and build out scenarios for future benchmarking.

 ## Conclusion